Keep the Kids Active

 You are the adult.
 They need you to teach them skills.
 Be patient.
 This is not a race.
 Keep them interested.

-If you need anymore suggestions, do not hesitate to Contact Me with your questions and comments.
+If you need any more suggestions, do not hesitate to leave your comments in the space below.